2135 SCALE: a Large-Scale Program Against Global Warming.

 If that's the intention, then someone is misusing SCALE to build a million square kilometer sized burning glass.
 All you have to do is to add piezo joints in the right places.
 A small change in the construction plan.
 Autofabs then produce it automatically.
 The change is almost invisible.
 It is only noticeable in the plan overlay.
 And when someone comes very close, like me today.

-In the corner of my eye I see a movement, a reflection ... is the panel moving?
+In the corner of my eye I see something moving, a reflection ... is the panel moving?
 Or is it my relative movement?
-After all, you never really float still in space.
+After all, you are never completely motionless in space.
 Hence the safety leash.

 "Chrzz, I'm sorry Jomo.
 You really should have checked the controller." - "Control, yes, you're right... what do you mean..."